AI Collaborations – From Strategic License to Strategic Acquisition

 The European Health Data Space Regulation (EHDS Regulation) took effect on March 26, 2025.
 Most of its secondary use provisions will apply from March 2029, and implementation at EU and Member State level will have to take place between 2027 and 2035.
 Health data represents over 30% of the world’s data assets, yet less than 3% is utilized for secondary purposes such as research, regulatory, or public health purposes, a persistent “data-to-value” gap.
 This update examines how the EHDS Regulation seeks to close that gap by introducing a more prescriptive legal framework for access to health data for (certain) secondary use purposes whilst still aligning with requirements under EU privacy law; and what life sciences companies should be doing now to anticipate such secondary use obligations, data access requests, and opportunities.

-Navigating the European Health Data Space Regulation: What Life Sciences Companies Need to Know About Secondary Use Implementation (Now) – A Tracking Tool (September 2025)
+Navigating the European Health Data Space Regulation: What Life Sciences Companies Need to Know About Secondary Use Implementation (Now) – A Tracking Tool (Part 1)

 The European Health Data Space Regulation took effect on March 26, 2025.
 While its key requirements regarding the secondary use of health data will not apply until March 2029, these provisions are set to bring about substantial changes for life sciences companies operating within the EU.
 This blog marks the beginning of a dedicated series of blogs exploring the implementation of the EHDS Regulation, with a particular focus on secondary use obligations.
 Our aim is to keep life sciences organizations informed about the latest EHDS Regulation developments, by offering an overview of relevant publications, consultations, and guidance on emerging best practices.